mrw436/HackDuke17-Website/README.md

 ## Challenges we ran into

- We also ran into challenges using the Facebook API without hosting it online but we eventually figured out that we needed to put localhost in the app domain.
+We ran into challenges using the Facebook API without hosting it online, but we eventually figured out that we needed to put localhost in the app domain.

 ## Accomplishments that we're proud of